Who Pays for PPE?

-Jurisdictions that state “provided”, specify use only, or are not specific about who purchases:
+Jurisdictions that state “provide”, specify use only, or are not specific about who purchases:

 There is no legal definition for "provide" in any health and safety legislation across Canada.
 Instead, the provinces and territories rely on commonly accepted usage and dictionary definitions to determine what 'provide' means when it is used in legislation.

-Who pays for PPE may be an issue that is determined though employment or union contracts.
+Who pays for PPE may be an issue that is determined through employment or union contracts.
 These agreements may outline who is responsible for paying for PPE or how much is covered by the employer or worker.

 Note, however, that even if the worker purchases the equipment, the employer must still ensure the equipment is the correct type, in safe working condition, and used appropriately.